I am not updating this page. Please refer to my Google Scholar profile.

-I publish in the fields of both artificial intelligence (AI) and ecology.
+I publish in several fields including artificial intelligence (AI).
 The preferred publication mode in AI is through selective peer-reviewed conference proceedings.
 AI publications and citations are not referenced by ISI or ResearcherID.
 For these reasons, I use google scholar.

 - Chadès, I., McDonald-Madden, E., McCarthy, M.A., Wintle, B., Linkie, M. & Possingham, H.P.
 (2008) When to stop managing or surveying cryptic threatened species.
 Proceedings of the National Academy of Sciences of the United States of America, 105, 13936.
 (ERA A*, IF 9.7)

 Threatened species become increasingly difficult to detect as their populations decline.
 Managers of cryptic threatened species face several dilemmas: if they are not sure the species is present, should they continue to manage for that species or invest the limited resources in surveying?
 We discovered optimal solutions to this problem and simple rules of thumb using POMDP.
 We applied our finding to the Sumatran tiger, whooping crane and Mexican spotted owl.
 This paper has been featured in The Australian, ABC Science and TREE by MacKenzie, D. I. (2009).
 I was recently contacted by the NGO SOS Rhino to provide management guidance for the critically endangered Sumatran rhinoceros.